International Fee Exemption

 Supporting Documentation Requirements

-Students will be required to prove their dependent relationship with their parent, spouse, or common-law partner (See Proof of Dependent Relationship below).
+Students will also be required to prove their dependent relationship with their parent, spouse, or common-law partner where applicable (See Proof of Dependent Relationship).

 Category-Specific Documentation